RasyKy/Coffee-Shop-Microservices/README.md

 cd coffee-shop-microservices
 ```

-**3. Run the Project with Docker This is the only command you need.
-It will build all the service images (Java, Node, Angular) and start all the containers.**
+**3. Run the Project with Docker**

 ```bash
 docker-compose up --build
 ```

 The first time you run this, it may take several minutes to download the base images and build all the services.

+If you've successfully run docker-compose up --build, you can now start working on your assigned services.